Updated: Dec 14, 2021

 When temptations arise, we can boldly come against them in prayer and with the Word of God.
 The Word of God is the sword of the Spirit.
 It is our weapon and just like we have to actually do something in order for a physical sword to be useful to us (we have to actually pick it up and fight!), the same is true for the sword of the Spirit!
 We can use the word by speaking it aloud when temptation to sin arises.
 Reminding ourselves and the enemy what the Word states, as Jesus did in the wilderness when He was tempted.
 We can also pray the Word over ourselves and others.

-Sometimes, the temptation to sin is stronger than others, but this is where submission and surrender to the Holy Spirit is for!
+Sometimes, the temptation to sin is stronger than others, but this is what submission and surrender to the Holy Spirit is for!
 If we spend time in the Word and in prayer consistently, that makes it so much easier to resist temptation (example: again, Jesus in the wilderness).
-Also, when temptation arises internally or externally, we have to remember that our conscience and the Holy Spirit do convict us to make the right decision, but it's our choice to listen or not.
+Also, when temptation arises internally or externally, we have to remember that our conscience and the Holy Spirit do convict us to make the right decision, but it's our choice to listen.
 If we choose to listen to the Holy Spirit, we'll be strengthened to avoid sin and we'll recognize our way of escape.

 "No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it." - 1 Corinthians 10:13